bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/library.rst

 middleware.
 ASGI does not expose websocket ping frames, so transport keepalive should be configured on the ASGI server (for example, Uvicorn's websocket ping interval) rather than with Bokeh's ``keep_alive_milliseconds`` option.

+ASGI servers send lifespan events to the top-level application.
+When Bokeh is mounted under a framework that does not propagate those events to mounts, such as FastAPI or Starlette, compose ``bokeh_app.core.start()`` and ``bokeh_app.core.stop()`` into the parent lifespan as shown above.

 Session document construction runs in a worker thread and is serialized per Bokeh application.
 Consequently, expensive synchronous application code does